Corruption in Algeria

 Corruption in Algeria is considered a serious problem.
 Algeria has long struggled with deeply entrenched corruption, affecting sectors such as politics, business, and public services.
-The country ranked 107th out of 180 territories in Transparency International’s 2024 Corruption Perceptions Index, highlighting the widespread nature of the problem.
+The country ranked 109th out of 182 countries in Transparency International’s 2025 Corruption Perceptions Index, highlighting the widespread nature of the problem.
 Recent incidents of corruption have involved high-ranking government officials, particularly in the energy sector.
 As an OPEC member, Algeria relies heavily on its substantial oil reserves, which is considered the second largest in Africa.
 The country also supplies 15 percent of Europe’s natural gas requirements.

 Corruption cases

 In 2015, one of the most controversial corruption scandals in Algeria came to light and it involved the country’s state-owned enterprise, Sonatrach.
 The company is one of the largest hydro-carbon companies in the world, underscoring its role in Algeria as the oil and gas sector remains the backbone of its economy.
 The case entailed the controversial purchase of the Augusta refinery in Italy, which cost $800 million despite being in a state of disrepair.
 The facility also required a significant amount of investment so that it satisfied the European environmental standards.
 Initially, several of the company's executives were charged with corruption and money laundering, including the CEO and President Mohamed Meziane.
 The previous CEO Abdelmounem Ould Kaddour was also convicted and punished with a 15-year imprisonment.

 Sonatrach was also accused in 2020 of delivering adulterated fuel to Lebanon in 2020, involving a number of Lebanese inspection officials in "corruption, payment of bribes, fraud, and breach of trust."
 This particular scandal is notable because it involved Farid Bedjaoui, a Lebanese citizen.
 He is notorious for his participation in several corruption cases in Algeria, including the diversion of up to $15 million to the associates and family of Chekib Kelil, the Algerian energy minister from 1999 to 2010.
 Khelil was part of Interpol's wanted list in 2013 and 2019.
 Meziane and other senior executives of Sonatrach were also placed under judicial supervision in 2010 after they faced charges of corruption in the awarding of contracts.
 Almost all of the company's upper management were replaced as investigations commenced.

 Another high-profile corruption case in Algeria was the East-West scandal, which involved the construction of a major infrastructure project, the 1,216-kilometer highway passing through Algeria that will link Morocco and Tunisia.
 From an initial budget of $6 billion, the project’s cost reached $17 billion due to widespread corruption.
 According to reports, as much as $5 billion worth of bribes were paid during the construction.
 Fourteen people were found guilty of corruption, embezzlement of public funds, and money laundering.
 This included high-ranking officials from the Ministry of Public Works.
 The former justice and foreign minister Mohamed Bedjaoui was also implicated.